aleaxit/gmpy/trunk/docs/mpfr.rst

     objects.

 **as_mantissa_exp()**
+    Returns a 2-tuple containing the mantissa and exponent.

 **as_simple_fraction()**
     Returns an *mpq* containing the simpliest rational value that approximates the *mpfr* value with an error less than 1/(2**precision).

+**conjugate()**
+    Returns the complex conjugate.
+For *mpfr* objects, returns a copy of the original object.

 **digits()**
     Returns a 3-tuple containing the mantissa, the exponent, and the number